David Oliver Beacon Award

 The award is open to individuals, groups, and organisations that make a positive contribution, improvement, or innovation in MND support or care.
 Dr David Oliver, an internationally acclaimed physician who has dedicated much of his life to enhancing the quality of life of people with MND through his practice, writing, and teaching, has generously agreed to his name being associated with this award.

-Nominations for the 2022 David Oliver Beacon Award open July 2022.
+Nominations for the 2022 David Oliver Beacon Award are now open.

 Current Award Winners